TL-System/plato/examples/personalized_fl/README.md

 ## Hyper-parameters

-All hyper-parameters of `pflbases` should be placed under the `algorithm` block of the configuration file.
+All hyper-parameters should be placed under the `algorithm` block of the configuration file.

 ### For `fedavg_personalized`
 - local_layer_names: This is a list in which each item is a string presenting the parameter name.
 When you utilize the `fedavg_personalized.py` as the algorithm, the `local_layer_names` is required to be set under the `algorithm` block of the configuration file.
 Then, only the parameters contained in the `local_layer_names` will be the global model to be exchanged between the server and clients.
 Thus, server aggregation will be performed only on these parameters.
 If this hyper-parameter is not set, all parameters of the defined model will be used by default.
 For example,